Rate limits

 • Azure Storage bandwidth as a measure of storage consumption

+For now, TSTUs are primarily focused on Azure SQL Database DTUs, since Azure SQL Databases are the shared resources most commonly overwhelmed by excessive consumption.
 A single TSTU is the average load we expect a single normal user of Azure DevOps to generate per five minutes.
 Normal users also generate spikes in load.
 These spikes are typically 10 or fewer TSTUs per five minutes.
 Less frequently, spikes go as high as 100 TSTUs.
-The global consumption limit is 200 TSTUs within a sliding five-minute window.

 Pipelines

 Rate limiting is similar for Azure Pipelines.
-Each pipeline is treated as an individual entity with its own resource consumption tracked.
+Each pipeline gets treated as an individual entity with its own resource consumption tracked.
 Even if build agents are self-hosted, they generate load in the form of cloning and sending logs.

 We apply a 200 TSTU limit for an individual pipeline in a sliding 5-minute window.
 This limit is the same as the global consumption limit for users.
-If a pipeline is delayed or blocked by rate limiting, a message appears in the attached logs.
+If a pipeline gets delayed or blocked by rate limiting, a message appears in the attached logs.

 API client experience